-The GVRT Art Installations Project will see the installation of seven large artworks and a series of smaller works along the length of the 134 km rail trail.
+The project has seen seven large-scale artworks and a series of smaller works placed along the length of the 134km Great Victorian Rail Trail (GVRT).

 Meet the artists